aayush4515/mobile-app-dev-course/README.md

 - Project 6: Grocery To-Do List <br />
 A simple To-Do list app that allows user to add and delete grocery items visually.

+- Project 7: Water Tracker App
+A minimalistic app to track the number of glasses of water drank in a day.

 (More projects will be added as the course progresses.)

 ---